MattSegal/devblog/content/simple-django-deployment-3.md

 ### Windows line endings

 A quick aside before we start deploying: Windows line endings.
-The curse of every Django developer running Windows.
+These are the curse of every Django developer running Windows.
 This is one of those technical details that you never want to know about, but they'll bite you in the ass if you ignore them.

 The TLDR is that in Linux and MacOS, lines end with the "\n" character.
 On Windows lines end with "\r\n", because fuck-you-that's-why.
 The problem is that your Windows Python files will fail on Linux because they have the wrong line endings.

-There are several ways to fix this, including writing our own custom bash or Python scripts, but for simplicity we'll just use an off-the-shelf tool called [dos2unix](https://linux.die.net/man/1/dos2unix), which I'll show you later.
+There are several ways to fix this, including writing our own custom bash or Python scripts to convert these line endings, but for simplicity we'll just use an off-the-shelf tool called [dos2unix](https://linux.die.net/man/1/dos2unix), which I'll show you later.

 You can help avoid this problem in VSCode by selecting the "LF" option for the "End of Line Sequence" setting, which is visible in the toolbar on the bottom right hand corner of your screen.